dcl-2018-01/curriculum/docs/setup.md

 Ensure that you have all the tools you need for this class.
 You should have done this before the first day.

+Note the two important R functions:

+* `install.packages()` downloads a package from the internet and saves on your computer.

+* `library()` loads an installed package and makes it available for use.

 ## Readings

   * [Prerequisites](http://r4ds.had.co.nz/introduction.html#prerequisites) [r4ds-1.4]